 - To include a printer as an option in the Print Destinations field, set the Active field to Yes.

 Congratulations, you're done.
 The network printers can now be used in the Finance and Operations application.

 Does the Document Routing Agent have to be installed on each computer where a user connects by using a browser?

-No. Client installations of the Document Routing Agent can be shared by individuals who access the provisioned Dynamics 365 for Operations environment.
+No. Client installations of the Document Routing Agent can be shared by individuals who access the provisioned Finance and Operations environment.
 We recommend that you install agents on one or more Print Servers or other domain-hosted clients that have access to network printers.